emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/z80-cpu.md

 # Zilog Z80 CPU emulator

 It was possible to upgrade your Altair 8800 computer with a "better" 8-bit processor [Zilog Z80][z80]{:target="_blank"}.
-The processor was probably the most used 8-bit processor in 80's.
-It was backward compatible with 8080, and brought many enhancements.
-It was originally targeted for embedded systems, but very soon it become very popular and used for all kinds of computers - including desktop computers, arcade games, etc. Today the CPU is still used in some MP3 players, see e.g. [S1 MP3 Player][mp3]{:target="_blank"}.
+The processor was probably the most used 8-bit processor in the '80s.
+It was backward compatible with 8080 and brought many enhancements.
+It was originally targeted for embedded systems, but it became popular very soon.
+Z80 was used for all kinds of computers - including desktop computers, arcade games, etc. Today the CPU is still used in some MP3 players, see e.g. [S1 MP3 Player][mp3]{:target="_blank"}.

 Main features of the emulator include:

-* Interpretation as emulation technique,
+* Interpretation as an emulation technique,
 * Correct real timing of instructions,
 * Ability to set clock frequency manually at run-time,
 * Emulation of all instructions including interrupts,
 * Disassembler implementation,
 * Ability to "dump" instruction history to console at run-time,
 * Support of breakpoints,
-* Ability of communication with up to 256 I/O devices,
+* The ability of communication with up to 256 I/O devices,
 * Status window shows all registers, flags, and run-time frequency.

 ## Configuration file